 ing Outcomes.
-To achieve this learner must be able to: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: Understand the application of communication theory in the context of health coaching.
-Analyse the key aspects of a range of communication theories 1.2 Evaluate how communication theory is applied in the context of health coaching.
-2. Understand the importance of effective communication on personal and professional levels.
-Analyse how health coaches help individuals communicate effectively with their healthcare teams 2.2 Evaluate how health coaches contribute to effective professional communication in healthcare 3.
-Define the communication requirements of a client for a situation in a health coaching context, including between the client, practitioners and the public the client 3.2 Analyse any barriers or obstacle to communication and how to overcome them 3.3 Create a communication plan to meet the requirements of a client in a health coaching context
+To achieve this learner must be able to: Assessment Criteria: Assessment of these outcomes demonstrates a learner can: Apply communication theory in the context of health coaching.
+1.1 Analyse the key aspects of a range of communication theories 1.2 Evaluate how communication theory is applied in the context of health coaching. effective communication on 2.1 Analyse how health coaches help individuals communicate effectively with their healthcare teams 2.2 Evaluate how health coaches contribute to effective professional communication in healthcare communication among clients, practitioners, and the public.
+3.1 Define the communication requirements of a client for a situation in a health coaching context, including between the client, practitioners and the public 3.2 Analyse any barriers or obstacle to communication and how to overcome them 3.3 Create a communication plan to meet the requirements of a client in a health coaching context